 Another option is that wisdom is the ability to assess data and circumstances and, as a result, draw sound conclusions?
 It’s more likely a mixture of all the above, plus knowledge, perceptive ability, and judgment.
 (1)

 Maybe this isn’t the right question, and perhaps there are unique kinds of wisdom?
 In that case, this mental asset may be situational, even perhaps temporary—our training and education impact situational awareness.

 Is this the key to knowing what mental skills to use?
 Is this how to increase your wisdom?
 Are there situations where intuition is a better option than reason, common sense, or observational skills?
 If that is true, then it is a combination of things.
 It’s enlightened judgment and uncanny ability to understand the underlying root cause.

 Indeed, wisdom can be elusive, and gaining it doesn’t come easily for most of us.
-Living a long life doesn’t make you wise.
-However, living longer increases the probability of gathering knowledge or experience being an asset.
+Living a long life doesn’t make you wise, but living longer does increase the probability of gathering knowledge or experience being an asset.
 If you are young, it doesn’t mean you can’t be wise.
 People can show wisdom at any age, and some children are far more intelligent and wise than their parents.

 Wisdom Gained By Common Sense

 Some people are just lucky.
 They are born with enhanced analytical and cognitive abilities.
 They seem to understand the root cause and then find practical solutions, and they are the ones who come up with fresh ideas.
 Still, this doesn’t mean they have social skills in the same proportion.
 So, just because they aren’t assertive or well-known doesn’t mean they don’t have this quality.
+(2)

 People from all personalities and backgrounds show reason and common sense in their daily lives.
 However, even those with these natural abilities are more likely to do things to enhance their observational skills.